Russian research vessel Yantar: Activities

 On 19 November 2025, British Defence Secretary John Healey, stated that the intelligence-gathering Yantar had entered the United Kingdom’s wider waters north of Scotland during the previous weeks, and was allegedly engaging in espionage and the mapping of UK's undersea cables.
 The vessel came within 45 miles of the British coast.
-In response, the UK deployed a Royal Navy frigate and RAF P-8 Poseidon maritime patrol aircraft to monitor and track the ship, during which Yantar reportedly directed Dazzler lasers at British pilots.
+In response, the UK deployed a Royal Navy frigate and RAF P-8 Poseidon maritime patrol aircraft to monitor and track the ship, during which Yantar reportedly directed Dazzler lasers at the pilots.
 Healey described the Russian actions as "deeply dangerous", noting that this was the second visit of Yantar to UK waters in the same year, and warning that Britain was prepared to respond if the vessel attempted to travel further south.

 Sister ships

 Almaz

-A Project 22010-class sister ship Almaz (01604) was laid down at the Yantar Shipyard in Kaliningrad on 9 June 2016.
+A Project 22010 sister ship Almaz (01604) was laid down at the Yantar Shipyard in Kaliningrad on 9 June 2016.
 The Russian state news agency TASS reported that after a technical launch in early October 2019, the vessel was intended to monitor rocket launches of the Vostochny Cosmodrome from the Pacific Ocean.

 Burilichev

-On 5 February 2021, the third ship of the series was reportedly laid down in the Vyborg Shipyard under the name Vice-Admiral Burilichev, to honor Alexey Vitalyevich Burilichev, who headed GUGI for fifteen years and died in November 2020 due to coronavirus.
+On 5 February 2021, the third ship of the series was reportedly laid down in the Vyborg Shipyard under the name Vice-Admiral Burilichev, to honour Alexey Vitalyevich Burilichev, who headed GUGI for 15 years and died in November 2020 due to COVID-19.